pimvanpelt/esp8266-ups/docs/README.md

 # Introduction

 This directory contains additional documentation and thoughts about this project.
-I have a bunch of 12V devices in his 19" rack at home -- largely [PC Engines](http://www.pcengines.ch/) APU1/APU2, a cable modem, and some standalone NAS harddrives.
-To avoid a small powerbrick for each of these (I counted 8 of them when I started this project), and because I find it a bit sad to use a 220V UPS to turn a battery into 220V, just to turn it back into 12V DC again by a powerbrick, I decided to consolidate.
+I have a bunch of 12V devices in a 19" rack at home -- largely [PC Engines](http://www.pcengines.ch/) APU1/APU2, a cable modem, and some standalone NAS harddrives.
+To avoid a small battalion of powerbricks, one for each of these (I counted 8 of them when I started this project), and because I find it a bit sad to use a 220V UPS to turn a battery into 220V, just to turn it back into 12V DC again by a powerbrick, I decided to consolidate.

 ## Design